lucas-mior/brn2/README.md

 ## Usage
 ```
-brn2 [files.txt]
+brn2                   # rename files in current working directory
+brn2 -f <files.txt>    # rename files listed in <files.txt>
+brn2 [file1 file2 ...] # rename files passed as arguments
 ```
-Without arguments, it opens a buffer in your default text editor with the list of filenames in the current directory.
-If given 1 argument, it is interpreted as the text filename with a list of filenames to rename.
+brn2 will open the filenames in your text editor of choice.
 You can then edit the filenames in the buffer and the changes will take place when you save and exit.

 By default it uses `$EDITOR` and if that is not set, it defaults to `vim`.